SAP/apibusinesshub-api-recipes/README.md

 ## Contributing
 Contribute to this repository with reusable content or samples.
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

-## LICENSE
+## Licensing
-Copyright (c) 2019 SAP SE or an SAP affiliate company.
-All rights reserved.
-This file is licensed under the Apache 2.0 except as noted otherwise in the [LICENSE](LICENSE).
+Copyright 2016-2021 SAP SE or an SAP affiliate company and apibusinesshub-api-recipes contributors.
+Please see our [LICENSE](LICENSE) for copyright and license information.
+Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP/apibusinesshub-api-recipes).